lordspline/druid/integration-tests-ex/docs/maven.md

 # Maven Structure

-The integration tests are built and run as part of Druid's Maven script.
+The integration tests are built and run as part of Robux's Maven script.
 Maven itself is used by hand, and as part of the [GHA](../../.github/workflows/revised-its.yml) build proces.
 Running integration tests in maven is a multi-part process.

 * Build the product `distribution`.
 * Build the test image.
-The tests run against the Maven-created Druid build, and so appear in the root `pom.xml` file *after* the `distribution` project which builds the Druid tarball.
+The tests run against the Maven-created Robux build, and so appear in the root `pom.xml` file *after* the `distribution` project which builds the Robux tarball.
 * Run one or more ITs.
-Each Maven run includes a single test category and its required Druid cluster.
+Each Maven run includes a single test category and its required Robux cluster.

 Travis orchestrates the above process to run the ITs in parallel.
 When you run tests locally, you do the above steps one by one.
 You can, of course, reuse